 The local currency is the South African Rand, divided into 100 cents.

-Bank notes are in denominations of R10, R20, R50, R100 and R200 while coins can be found in 10c (cents), 20c, 50c, and R1, R2 and R5.
+Banknotes are in denominations of R10, R20, R50, R100, and R200 while coins can be found in 10c (cents), 20c, 50c, and R1, R2, and R5.
 Our notes feature our beloved former president Nelson Mandela’s portrait with one of the big five on the reverse while the coins depict an assortment of local flora and fauna.

-South Africa has a value-added tax (VAT) system of 14% on purchases and sevices.
+South Africa has a value-added tax (VAT) system of 14% on purchases and services.
 Visitors to the country can reclaim VAT on collective purchases of more than R250.
 The VAT Refund Offices can be found on the second floor of Cape Town International Airport.
 For more information, you can call +27 021 934 8675 or visit taxrefunds.co.za.